makusan8/kubernetes/README.md

 You can watch and wait the status until all the pods are running :

 ```

 # watch the pods progress
 watch kubectl get pods -n kube-system

-# control + c after all are running
+# control + c to stop after all the pods are running

 ```

 If you've noticed, there are two coredns running in our cluster.
 For single vm we